The Content Turing Test

 Answering the question “Can AI be used to make a real movie?”

-“This is only a foretaste of what is to come, and only the shadow of what is going to be” — Alan Turing (Artificial Intelligence pioneer)
+“This is only a foretaste of what is to come, and only the shadow of what is going to be.” — Alan Turing (Artificial Intelligence pioneer)

-The definition of AI has been on a sliding scale for years, when judging if something “is really Artificial Intelligence?” or not.
-Our conclusions seem to change as AI succeeds at new tasks.
-This is known as the “AI Effect”, that anything only humans can do requires intelligence, until a computer can do it — at which point it’s simply considered software [1].
+Could an AI-written screenplay win the Academy Award for Best Picture in the near future?
+Many think it’s not only possible, but inevitable.
+The definition of AI has been on a sliding scale for years when judging if something is “really Artificial Intelligence” or not.
+People’s conclusions seem to change as AI succeeds at new tasks, like the game Go.
+This is known as the “AI Effect”, that anything only humans can do requires intelligence, until a computer can do it — at which point it is simply considered software again [1].

-These examples of AI-written screenplays instead tend to ramble insensibly with no clear direction or lesson about humanity.
 At the very least, we can assume they would not be competitive with the latest superhero movies at the box office.
 There is no conclusive Act and Scene structure.
 The protagonist follows no discernible Character Arc, exhibiting no Want, Need, “Ghost”, or “Lie”.
-These aren’t true Stories but simply a filmed collection of words read by actors on sets.
+These aren’t really stories but simply a filmed collection of words read by actors on sets.
 So when does content cross the line and become a real film?

-The Turing Test is a simple way to answer the question: “Is this machine able to think as intelligently as humans?”
-[3].
+The Turing Test is a simple way to answer the question: “Is this machine able to think as intelligently as humans?”[3].
 Alex Garland’s 2014 blockbuster from A24 Films Ex Machina was based on this concept.
 A two-sided test hides the fact that the subject may be a machine pretending to be human.
 The two enter into a conversation.
 At the end, if the questioner is convinced they were talking to another human, it proves the machine is a true Artificial Intelligence.

 Authors have used pseudonym “pen names” for generations, including Stephen King, Isaac Asimov, J.K.
 Rowling, Benjamin Franklin, Mark Twain, and Dr. Seuss.
 So have actors, comedians, and directors.
 This could be for a variety of reasons, including privacy and the desire to overcome unconscious biases of gender, race, or religion.

-• Does the audience watch to the end?
+- Does the audience watch to the end?

-• Do audiences pay to see it without much regret?
+- Do audiences pay to see it without much regret?

-• Does the film receive positive reviews from critics?
+- Does the film receive positive reviews from critics?

-• Does the film generate profit?
+- Does the film generate profit?

-• Does the film win award nominations?
+- Does the film win award nominations?

 Here’s the fun part: there’s a good chance someone has already done this!
 There could be a show or movie on a popular streaming service that someone created using AI and put their own name on it.
 For all we know, it’s one of the biggest hits of the year.
 Do you think you could tell, if there was?